There are a lot of misconceptions about individuals with Down Syndrome. This post will point out some of the most common myths and discuss the facts.

 Myth #1: Having a child with Down Syndrome is a HUGE burden on families

-Fact: While it is true that an extra chromosome can bring more health concerns to keep an eye on and slight developmental delays, which can bring a few more doctor appointments and therapies, individuals with Down Syndrome have a variety of gifts and talents.
-Individuals with Down Syndrome have unique personalities that add to the joy in their families.
-These individuals benefit their families and communities with their personalities and talents.
-There is also a strong community of support for families of children with Down Syndrome.
+Fact: While it is true that an extra chromosome can bring more health concerns and slight developmental delays that will require a few more doctor appointments and therapies, kids with Down Syndrome have a variety of gifts and talents.
+Kids with Down Syndrome have unique personalities that add to the joy in their families.
+They benefit their families and communities with their personalities and talents.
+There is also a strong community of support for families of kids with Down Syndrome.

 Speech Learning Simplified!